boogie/gplustheme/README.md

 #Requirements

-The theme has been tested only in Chrome.
-I'll plan a Firefox/Gecko support as well, I guess it's already fine with it.
+The theme has been tested in Chrome and Firefox.

 #The plan

 I would like to cover all the different layouts of Google Plus, however I know that I won't have time for that.
-This is my very first github project, however pull requests, ideas, recommendations are welcome.
+This is my very first github project, pull requests, ideas, recommendations are welcome.
 I'll try to respond all of them.

 #About me